xlientrc/app-image-builder/README.md

 A number between 0 and 1.

-The scale within the bounding box that the logo gets placed in.
+The scale within the bounding box that the icon or logo gets placed in.

 ## iOS Idioms
 universal and device